 YouTube has videos comparing the Apple Pencil lag on different iPads in slow motion.
 No one writes in slow motion!
 A millisecond lag is not going to ruin your writing experience on any of these devices.
 Apple does a great job creating devices that work.
 All these iPads are great with handwriting because they are iPads.

 2. They all run the same iPadOS. iPadOS is similar for all of them.
 None of them stands out above others.
 If there are any differences, they are negligible and certainly not worth the price differences in these devices.
-If the iPad pro 2020 can do it, so can the iPad air 3, iPad 7 and the iPad mini 5.
-There are currently no Pro-apps available for specifically the iPad pros only.
+If the iPad Pro 2020 can do it, so can the iPad air 3, iPad 7 and the iPad mini 5.
+There are currently no Pro-apps available for specifically the iPad Pros only.

 I successfully edited videos and photos on the iPad 2018.
 2 years ago!
 None of these iPads can be overlooked as non-pro.
 At least for as long as there are no pro-apps on the market.

 I’d say, architects, artists (for drawing), engineers—anyone dealing with big canvases.
-If your work is better on a big screen, then you need the iPad pro 12.9 inches.
+If your work is better done on a big screen, then you need the iPad pro 12.9 inches.
 I also recommend it for anyone taking notes without a secondary device (e.g, a laptop or second iPad).
 The bigger the screen you get the better.
 Split view is more useful on a big screen.
-You can also consider getting the the 11-inch iPad Pro if you want a small screen with a huge memory (above 256 GB).
+You can also consider getting the 11-inch iPad Pro if you want a small screen with a huge memory (above 256 GB).